cloudflare/cloudflare-docs/content/cloudflare-one/applications/bookmarks.md

 ---
-order: 5
 pcx-content-type: how-to
+title: Add bookmarks
+weight: 6
 ---

 # Add bookmarks

-Cloudflare Zero Trust allows admins to show applications on their user’s [App Launcher](/applications/app-launcher) even if those applications are not secured behind Access.
+Cloudflare Zero Trust allows admins to show applications on their user’s [App Launcher](/cloudflare-one/applications/app-launcher/) even if those applications are not secured behind Access.
 This way, users can access all the applications they need to work, all in one place — regardless of whether those applications are protected by Access.

 Links to applications not protected by Access can be added as **bookmarks**.
 To add a bookmark: